aijaz/blog/content/posts/2015/09/2015-09-19-who-wrote-this.markdown

----
 title: "Who Wrote This?"
 date: 2015-09-19 23:17
 comments: false
-Category:
-- Computers
-tags:
-- Programming
-- Comments
 description: "Is it ever a bad idea to sign your name on good code that you write?"
----
+Category: Computers
+Tags: Programming, Comments

 Is it ever a bad idea to sign your name on good code that you write?